yeoman/yeoman-generator-list/readme.md

-# Yeoman generator list
+# yeoman-generator-list

+> List of all Yeoman generators with GitHub metadata

-Generates a list of all Yeoman Generators as JSON and serves it via HTTP.
+Generates a list of all Yeoman generators as JSON and serves it via HTTP.

 ## Getting Started